 - 1/4 cup warm whole milk (110° to 115°)

 - 1/4 teaspoon salt

 - 1 large tart apple, peeled and sliced

 - In a small bowl, dissolve yeast in warm water.
 Add the egg, milk, butter, sugar, lemon zest, salt and 3/4 cup flour.
 Beat until smooth.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

 - Turn onto a floured surface.
 With floured hands, knead until smooth and elastic, about 6-8 minutes.
 Press into a greased 8-in. square baking dish; build up edges slightly.

 - For topping, in a small bowl, combine cream cheese and sugar.
 Gently spread over dough.
 Arrange apple slices over top; brush with butter.
 Cover and let rise in a warm place until doubled, about 1 hour.

-- Bake at 350° for 30-40 minutes or until golden brown and apples are tender.
+- Preheat oven to 350°.
+Bake until golden brown and apples are tender, 30-40 minutes.
 Cool on a wire rack.
 Dust with confectioners' sugar.
 Refrigerate leftovers.
-Yield: 6 servings.